Data Quality Metric Library

 |

-The percentage of railing records with a valid recorded length (not null or zero), an offset less than 40m (when recorded) and condition date (when recorded) >= installation date.
+The percentage of "in use" railing (barrier) records with a valid recorded length (not null or zero), an offset less than 40m (when recorded) and condition date (when recorded) >= installation date.

 Paired with: LIGHTS4, SIGNS5